 Penalties for Fraud in Florida

-Depending on the type of fraud, a defendant may face numerous consequences if convicted, including:
+Depending on the type of fraud, a defendant may face numerous consequences if convicted, such as:

 - Restitution payments to the victim;